mcneel/ghpython/references/readme.txt

 Copy reference DLL and XML files to this directory.
-I'm still trying to figure out a better technique for references in a csproj that may be located anywhere on your computer.
+You need to use the RhinoCommon version (not Grasshopper) that comes with Rhino5, and is to find inside the Rhinoceros 5.0\System folder

 - GH_IO.dll
 - GH_IO.xml